2nd man arrested on gun charges in Sacramento mass shooting - NewsBreak

 2nd man arrested on gun charges in Sacramento mass shooting

-SACRAMENTO, Calif. — (AP) — A second suspect was arrested Tuesday in connection to the mass shooting in Sacramento that killed six people in California’s capital, and police said he is the brother of the first suspect.
+SACRAMENTO, Calif.
+(AP) — Police in Sacramento said a second suspect has been arrested in connection with the weekend mass shooting that killed six people and wounded 12.

-Smiley Martin, 27, was arrested while hospitalized with serious injuries from the gunfire.
-When his condition improves enough for him to be jailed, he will be booked for possession of a firearm by a prohibited person and possession of a machine gun, a police statement said.
+A police statement Tuesday said that 27-year-old Smiley Martin was seriously injured in the gunfire early Sunday and remains hospitalized, but will be booked into jail once he is fit for incarceration.
+He faces charges of possession of a firearm by a prohibited person and possession of a machine gun.

-More than 100 shots were fired early Sunday in downtown Sacramento, creating a chaotic scene with hundreds of people trying desperately to get to safety.
-In addition to the dead, 11 people were wounded along with Smiley Martin.

-A day later police announced the arrest of Dandrae Martin, 26, as a “related suspect” on charges of assault with a deadly weapon and being a convict carrying a loaded gun.
-His first court appearance was set for Tuesday.

-“Smiley Martin was quickly identified as a person of interest and has remained under the supervision of an officer at the hospital while his treatment continues.
-Based on information developed during this investigation, Smiley Martin was taken into custody by Sacramento Police Department detectives on April 5, 2022,” the statement said.
+Police said Martin is the brother of the first suspect, 26-year-old Dandrae Martin.
+Neither has been accused of homicide.

-The arrests came as the three women and three men killed were identified.
+The arrest came as the three women and three men killed were identified .
 The shooting occurred at about 2 a.m.
 Sunday as bars were closing and patrons filled the streets near the state Capitol.
 The fallen included a father of four, a young woman who wanted to be a social worker, a man described as the life of the party, and a woman who lived on the streets nearby and was looking for housing.

 The Sacramento County coroner identified the women killed as Johntaya Alexander, 21; Melinda Davis, 57; and Yamile Martinez-Andrade, 21.
 The three men were Sergio Harris, 38; Joshua Hoye-Lucchesi, 32; and De’vazia Turner, 29.